Simponic/JobFindr/Docs/Project_Plan.md

   * Likelihood - Low
   * Severity - Low
   * Consequences - Some workers may not get jobs if they are rated too low.
-  * Work-arounds - Make it a simple que with no priority based on ratings
+  * Work-arounds - Make it a simple queue with no priority based on ratings
     * Difficulty - Easy
     * Impact - Better rated workers won't get the better jobs
     * Pros - No need to worry about reviews, Easier to implement